-The Fens Biosphere
+The Fens Biosphere proposal

 The Fens Biosphere designation proposal seeks to give global recognition to this unique and valuable area.
 Biosphere status is achieved by applying to UNESCO.
-The application process is usually managed by a group of relevant organisations, charities, and local authorities with one lead partner (in this case, Cambridgeshire ACRE) and must be endorsed by a wide range of stakeholders.
-Once an area has been granted Biosphere status its stated activities will be managed by a constituted partnership drawn from local organisations and community members.
 There are a number of golden threads linking the activities of all Biospheres: